The Top Three Questions

 - Does the remodeling contractor provide realistic renderings, sketches and perspectives to allow you to clearly visualize your project early in the planning stages?
 (Again, for projects that warrant this level of service).

-- Does the remodeling contractor have a kitchen and bath showroom to assist you with all your design needs and product selections?
+- Does the remodeling contractor have a kitchen and bath design studio to assist you with all your design needs and product selections?